AlavudeenA/DSA/README.md

 Why Alogrithms matters:

 When applied to computing, an algorithm refers to the set of instructions given to a computer to achieve a particular task.
 When we write any code, then, we’re creating algorithms for the computer to follow and execute.
+Ex., Shortest path, Database indices etc.,

 Sorting algorithms :